-At the British International School of Ljubljana, we have the following policies in place that should be read in conjunction with this policy:
+At Oryx International School, we have the following policies in place that should be read in conjunction with this policy:

 - 3.1 Anti-Bullying Policy - 3.2 Safeguarding and Child Protection Policy

 4. Framework and Legislation

 This policy is supported by the key principles of the Children's Act, 1989 that the child's welfare is paramount.
 Another key document is Working Together, 2018, highlighting that every assessment of a child, 'must be informed by the views of the child'.
 (Working Together, 2018:21) This is echoed by Keeping Children Safe in Education, 2021 through ensuring procedures are in place in schools and settings to hear the voice of the child.